A Call To Action – What Can We DO?

 Ready to measure your leadership skills?
 Complete your complimentary assessment through the Innovative Leadership Institute.
 Learn the 7 leadership skills required to succeed during disruption and innovation.

-This week’s article is a collaboration between Christoph Hinske, an associate professor at the School of Finance and Accounting at SAXION University of Applied Sciences, covering Systems Leadership and Entrepreneurial Ecosystems and Maureen Metcalf, CEO of the Innovative Leadership Institute.
-It is a companion piece to his interview on Innovating Leadership, Co-creating Our Future titled Leading in Circles: The Inevitable Circular Economy which aired on December 6, 2022.
-It summarizes the recently published book that Christoph edited, The Impossibilities of the Circular Economy: Separating Aspirations from Reality
+Christoph Hinske, associate professor at the School of Finance and Accounting at SAXION University of Applied Sciences, covering Systems Leadership and Entrepreneurial Ecosystems, and Maureen Metcalf, CEO of the Innovative Leadership Institute, provide this article as a companion to their podcast Leading in Circles: The Inevitable Circular Economy.
+It summarizes the recently published book that Christoph edited, The Impossibilities of the Circular Economy: Separating Aspirations from Reality.

 Introduction to Chapter 10: Circular Economy Leadership In Organizations by Christoph Hinske and Maureen Metcalf